Empower

 Dress Code

-- Shirts must be worn at all times and should cover the area that would be covered by a tank top.
-(If you’re unsure what that means, see our Dress Code FAQ page here.)
+- Shirts must be worn at all times and should cover the area that would be covered by a tank top (not strapless).
 Shirts must not show any part of the lower back or midsection.

 - Underwear should not be visible at any time.

-- At any time shorts (or skorts) must be finger-tip length.
+- At any time, shorts (or skorts) must be finger-tip length when standing.

-- The shortest part of a skirt or dress (solid fabric, not sheer) may not be any higher than a hand’s width above the knee.
+- The shortest part of a skirt or dress (solid fabric, not sheer) may not be any higher than a hand’s width above the knee when sitting.

 - No sagging shorts or pants.